VoltCruelerz/OwlMarble-Magic/feats/feats.md

 ## Spell Quickdraw [New]

-_Requirement: Ability to cast a cantrip._
+_Requirement: Ability to cast a cantrip_

 - During the first round of combat, you can cast cantrips as a bonus action.
 If you do so, you cannot cast a leveled spell with your action.
 - During the first round of combat, if you are targeted by an attack, you can cast a cantrip targeting the attacker as a reaction.